Our Multi-Stream Recycling and Waste Program

 Our building also collects E-waste and all types of batteries separately so they can be recycled safely.
 E-waste includes any electrical equipment and printer/toner cartridges.

-If you have any of these items, the e-waste bin is located in the corridor by the Dentist office, through the double wooden doors.
+If you have any of these items, the e-waste bin is located in the corridor by the Dentist’s office, through the double wooden doors.

-Here are some 720 King Street West Branded Posters for your office space to assist staff when sorting their waste.
-By simply putting the proper waste in the proper bins, we can do our part in diverting recycling from our landfill sites.
+Here are some waste posters supplied by Wasteco for your office space to assist staff when sorting their waste.
+By merely putting the proper waste in the proper bins, we can do our part in diverting recycling from our landfill sites.